Workplace Safety Law

 Workplace Safety - US

 - ABA - Occupational Safety and Health Law

 This committee follows developments under the federal Occupational Safety and Health Act and the Federal Mine Safety and Health Act, as well as various state plans through which occupational safety and health laws and regulations are enforced.
-As of February 2007, the committee had 339 members, representing 43 of the 50 states (and three Canadian provinces).

 - Occupational Safety And Health - Overview